Moldavite – the Mysterious Tektite Origin, Properties and Occurence

 Moldavites are believed to originate from the impact crater Ries near Stuttgard in Bavaria, Germany.
 This crater's diameter is about 25 km: it was created by the meteorite between 1-1.5 km large coming from west direction.
 The moldavites were "splashed" out as far as 200-450 km from the crater.
 This particular impact event dates between 14.3-15.1 million years ago.

-Moldavites are tektites, and, like tektites proper, they are not minerals.
+Moldavites are tektites, thus they are not true (IMA approved) minerals.
 About 65 % of moldavite glass is SiO2, the rest is mostly Al2O3 with a small amount of alcalic metals and trace elements.
 This composition varies slightly from one moldavite field area to another.
 The Mohs hardness of moldavite is between 6-7.
 Moldavite's color is usually green but rarely can be also brown.